 Myth 2: Muslims pray to the moon unlike Hindu who pray to the sun

 Hindus, on the other hand, follow a lunisolar calendar.
 Our months are the basis of the calendar and are determined around the phases of the moon.
 Hindus wholeheartedly follow the — no moon and full moon — days.

 Myth 3: Muslims pray to face the east direction and Hindus pray to face the west direction

-Coming back to the point, Hindus worship the sun because of its importance in the ancient scriptures whereas Muslim face in the direction of the shortest distance to their holiest shrine while praying.
+Coming back to the point, Hindus worships the sun because of its importance in the ancient scriptures whereas Muslims face in the direction of the shortest distance to their holiest shrine while praying.
 It’s different directions for different countries.
-For the Indians and other southeast countries, they face the west, whereas in Europe and Africa it is towards the east and northeast respectively.
+For the Indians and other southeast countries, they face the west, whereas in Europe and Africa it’s towards the east and northeast respectively.

 Myth 4: Muslims open and raise their hands whereas Hindus fold their hands

 Muslims raise open and raise their hands in the glory of their lord whereas Hindus fold their hands in the glory of their gods and goddesses.
 Both are praying, asking, being grateful at that particular moment.

 In fact, in some postures of meditation in Hinduism and Buddhism require us to open our hands and sit.
 It’s believed that you can collect the blessings and powers of the universe if you open your hand.